Tingting0618/Collaborative_Filtering_Recommender/README.md

 ## Goal

-The goal of this project is to practice Collaborative Filtering and recommend a movie to Toby based on his view history and other users who are similar to Toby.
+The goal of this project is to practice Collaborative Filtering and recommend a movie to Toby based on his view history and review from other users (who are similar to Toby).

 ## Recommendation Engine
 In a nutshell, there are 3 major steps for a recommendation system: